mgrosso/elvis/README.md

   format, or a simply as command line options to the individual daemons; this would remove the single point of failure of the schema node.

-- The Java daemon should probably be in straight c so it can run anywhere postgresql does and reduce the number of languages required to master the entire system.
-It also has some unnecessary jar file dependencies.

 Status
 ------

-Elvis saw several years of constant high volume production use with Postgresql 8.0 and 8.3.
+Elvis saw several years of constant high volume production use with Postgresql 8.0, 8.1, and 8.3.
 There is a an issue on 8.2 that prevents it being used for production.
 It hasn't been tested on 9.x or developed or maintained for about two years.